-We recognise that living in poverty is a key driver of poor health and wellbeing and underpins healthy life the gap between different areas in Dudley.
-When the 2022 Strategy 2017was being developed, Dudley had more young people living in poverty and a higher unemployment rate than England.
+We recognise that living in poverty is a key driver of poor health and wellbeing and underpins the healthy life gap between different areas in Dudley.
+When the 2017- 2022 Strategy was being developed, Dudley had more young people living in poverty and a higher unemployment rate than England.